11 Must Have Items to Keep Close By If You Have Psoriasisby Alisha Bridges Patient Advocate

 Mini car vacuum

-There have been times I’ve entered my car only to find a heavy layer of flakes that I accidently and unknowingly left behind.
+There have been times I’ve entered my car only to find a heavy layer of flakes that I accidentally and unknowingly left behind.
 It’s a good idea to have a mini car vacuum that has a plug compatible with your car for those moments that flakes get loose.

 I like to keep a stack of volunteer cards on me at all times.
 These cards have the NPF logo, my name, email, telephone number, and volunteer title.
 These are good to have handy because you never know when you might meet another fellow psoriasis “conqueror” or a parent who needs additional support or resources.